TimOthry/TimOthry/README.md

 - 👋 Hi, I’m @TimOthry
 - 👀 I’m interested in software related matters
-- 🌱 I’m currently learning godot, C and python
+- 🌱 I’m currently learning HTML, Java and Python
 - 💞️ I’m looking to collaborate on any interesting project
 - 📫 You can reach me by emailing timsonlee3@gmail.com